Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Introduction

-Even though these methods are distributionally robust, they can be overly conservative in certain situations, especially when there are a large possible number of events and sources of uncertainty present in the system.
+Even though these methods are distributionally robust, they can be overly conservative in certain situations, especially when there are a large possible number of events and sources of uncertainty.
 To deal with the large number of physical events that can disrupt critical infrastructure systems in a manner that is not overly conservative, we formulate a policy-mode based DRO formulation.
-The policy-mode decides the mode in which the system is operated under from amongst a finite number of modes.
+Here we decide the mode in which the system is operated under from amongst a finite number of modes.
 The operational policy-mode in turn is decided based on the risk-prediction of various events.
 Several works in literature have developed risk-based approaches that predict the risk of outages~\cite{kezunovic2022data} and various events such as proactively de-energizing grid components in the context of extreme wildfire risk~\cite{rhodes2020balancing}.
-Such risk-prediction can often be based upon publicly available data, such as the wildfire risk data from the United States Geological Survey, in case of predicting events such as Public Safety Power Shutoff (PSPS)~\cite{kody2022optimizing}.\\ In this work, we assume the availability of such risk-predictions of various events and then utilize the historical data of such events to formulate a data-driven risk-based DRO formulation for a microgrid.
-The main advantages of our approach is that it is robust to discrepancies in sampled distribution from historical data by utilizing the Wasserstein ambiguity set, while at the same time avoids being overly conservative by considering the risk-prediction of various events and based on the risk-prediction metrics operate the system under a particular policy-mode considering only a subset of possible events.
+Such risk-prediction can often be based upon publicly available data, such as the wildfire risk data from the United States Geological Survey, in case of predicting events such as Public Safety Power Shutoff (PSPS)~\cite{kody2022optimizing}.\\ The main advantages of our approach is that it is robust to discrepancies in sampled distribution from historical data by utilizing the Wasserstein ambiguity set, while at the same time avoids being overly conservative by considering the risk-prediction of various events and based on the risk-prediction metrics, operates the system under a particular policy-mode considering only a subset of possible events.

 The rest of the paper is organized as follows: Sec.\,II provides the modeling of the microgrid setup and it's various chance constraint and risk constraint formulations.
-Sec.\,III introduces the Policy-mode framework that considers the risk-prediction of various events and based on these operates the system under a particular policy-mode to avoid being overly conservative.
+Sec.\,III introduces the Policy-mode framework that considers the risk-prediction of various events.
 Sec.\,IV presents the distributionally robust formulation that utilizes the Wasserstein ambiguity set framework.
-Sec.\,V provides the simulation results that showcase the efficacy of the proposed approach and, finally, Sec.\,VI provides conclusions and the scope for future work.
+Sec.\,V provides the simulation results that showcase the efficacy of the proposed approach and, finally, Sec.\,VI provides the conclusions.

-\section{Modeling and Problem formulation}
+\section{Modeling and Problem Formulation}